 Mortgage Pre-approval Vs. Pre-qualification: Which Should You Get in NYC?

-Buying a home can be one of life's biggest financial transactions.
-But, let's be real: it's not easy.
-To secure a mortgage, you need to take two important steps: pre-qualification and pre-approval.
+Buying a home can be one of life's most significant financial transactions.
+But let's be honest: it's not easy.
+To secure a mortgage, you must take two critical steps: pre-qualification and pre-approval.
 Perhaps you're already familiar with these terms.
 However, many homebuyers mistakenly believe these two steps are interchangeable.
-There are, however, important differences you need to know.
+There are, however, significant differences you need to know.

-In short, pre-qualification gives you an idea of what you might be able to borrow, while pre-approval tells you exactly how much you can borrow.
-To make sure you're fully informed, we break down those similarities and differences below.
-So, if you're currently on the hunt for a new home, read on to find out which step deserves the most attention.
+In short, pre-qualification gives you an idea of what you can borrow, while pre-approval tells you exactly how much.
+We break down those similarities and differences below to ensure you're fully informed.
+So, if you're currently searching for a new home, read on to determine which step deserves the most attention.

 Mortgage Pre-Approval Vs. Pre-Qualification